 “Die a hero or live long enough to see yourself become a villain”

-Rather than overstay their welcome and hit the inevitable point of drop-off, their are some rappers who just decide to pack it in all together and call it a day; Jay Z in 2003, 50 Cent in 2007 and Ma$e in 1999… they all came back.
+Rather than overstay their welcome and hit the inevitable point of drop-off, there are some rappers who just decide to pack it in all together and call it a day; Jay Z in 2003, 50 Cent in 2007 and Ma$e in 1999… they all came back.

 Recently The Game announced that he’ll be retiring after his next album “Born 2 Rap”, and even though all of the previous examples have shown us that rappers retiring doesn’t usually last for that long, we’ll take him at face value.